-Rebecca Schmid covers classical music news and events for publications such as the Financial Times, New York Times, Berliner Morgenpost and Das Orchester.
+Rebecca Schmid covers classical music and culture for publications such as the Financial Times, New York Times, Berliner Morgenpost and Das Orchester.
 She has also contributed to BBC Music Magazine, Chamber Music Magazine, Gramophone, Listen, Los Angeles Times, Early Music America, International Piano Magazine, Musical America Worldwide, Opera Canada, Opera News, Opernwelt, neue musikzeitung and other English- and German-language newspapers and magazines.

 Rebecca’s travels have taken her to world premieres and new productions across Europe, the U.S. and Asia and to interviews with artists such as Daniel Barenboim, Riccardo Muti, Peter Sellars and Barbara Hannigan.
 She has moderated and written program notes for the Cleveland Orchestra, Karajan Music Tech Conference, Metropolitan Opera, Salzburg Festival, Spoleto Festival USA, Verbier Festival and other organizations.
 She curates playlists for the classical streaming platform Idagio.